 This Week at Windsor...

-We had a fantastic first full week back at Windsor this week, it has been a great start to the new school year!
+We had a fantastic first few days back at Windsor this week, it has been a great start to the new school year!
 The Windsor staff has truly enjoyed meeting and getting to know your children and we are excited about all of the learning that will take place over the next ten months.
 Thank you for all of the work you’ve done at home to prepare your child for school.
 They came prepared and ready to learn, which is a result of your efforts at home!

 Arrival and Dismissal-